 My credit card has a fixed rate.
 Is the bank allowed to raise it?

-In general, if you opened your account on or after February 22, 2010, the bank cannot change your fixed rate for one year after the account was opened.
-There are exceptions to the general rule.
-For instance, if you agreed to an introductory rate that ends after six months or more or if you are more than 60 days late in making a required payment on your account, the bank can increase the rate that applies to your existing balances and new transactions.
+- If you are more than 60 days late in making a required payment on your account, the bank can increase the rate that applies to your existing balances and new transactions

-After the rate change goes into effect, the bank can apply the new rate to transactions that occur more that 14 days after it sent you the 45-day advance notice.
+After the rate change goes into effect, the bank can apply the new rate to transactions that occur more than 14 days after it sent you the 45-day advance notice.
 The old rate will apply to transactions that occurred before that.
-There are also important limits on how quickly the bank can require you to pay off the existing balance when it does this.

 Review your account agreement for policies specific to your bank and your account.

 Please note: The terms "bank" and "banks" used in these answers generally refer to national banks, federal savings associations, and federal branches or agencies of foreign banking organizations that are regulated by the Office of the Comptroller of the Currency (OCC).
 Find out if the OCC regulates your bank.
 Information provided on HelpWithMyBank.gov should not be construed as legal advice or a legal opinion of the OCC.